 Back in the day—the mid-1800s to be exact—dungarees a.k.a. "waist overalls" were all the rage.
 And not because they were stylish, but rather, practical.
 The brainchild of businessman Levi Strauss and tailor Jacob Davis, blue jeans combined metal rivets to denim trousers to create a durable uniform that stood up to the rough-and-tumble work of the 49ers (the Gold Rush miners, not the football team).
 Workwear as we knew it had been revolutionized and would never be the same.

 Jeans as workwear continued throughout the 1920s and 1930s, especially in the American West among miners, cowboys, and laborers.
 But it wasn't until Hollywood took this trend to the silver screen with its Western films that jeans entered mainstream culture.
-On the fashion front, Levi's® became the first item of clothing to have a designer label (its signature red tab) on the outside.
-And Vogue featured its first model in denim on the cover in the '30s, hinting that jeans could perhaps be a fashion statement and not just sensible clothes for working folk.
+On the fashion front, Levi's® first used its designer label (the signature red tab) on the outside.

 Jeans became a symbol of "cool" in the 1950s.
 Pop culture bad boys like James Dean and Marlon Brando popularized cuffed, boxy styles of denim as they shook up the squares in their films.
 Unsurprisingly, rebellious teens took hold of this fashionable symbol against the status quo.
 What followed was a backlash from some school boards that banned students from wearing jeans—they were too "anti-establishment"—to which we say (er, sing): "Down with the moral majority!"